Testing Indexability and Computing Whittle and Gittins Index in Subcubic Time: Introduction

-For non-discounted restless bandit $\beta=1$, the author of \citep{nino2020fast} only provides a brief description of how the fast-pivoting algorithm given in the discounted case can be adapted although no explicit algorithm is given in that paper.
-For continuous-time $n$-state restless bandits, the work of \citep{ayesta2021computation} proposes an algorithm to check indexability and compute Whittle index with a complexity exponential in the number of states $n$ of each arm.
-According to Remark 4.1 of that paper, this complexity can be reduced to $O(n^5)$ if the restless bandit is known to be indexable and threshold-based policies are optimal.
-It is stated that their approach is not applicable for discounted restless bandits.
-For learning aspect, \reviewed{the work of \citep{gibson2021novel} shows as to learn Whittle index in non-discounted case by maintaining two Q-functions, updating them using Q-learning algorithm, and deducing Whittle index from them when needed.
+While computing the Whittle indices of a known arm's model is still a challenge, there is interesting work in trying to learn Whittle index when only the arm's simulator is given and the arm's model is unknown.
+For instance, \citep{gibson2021novel, avrachenkov2022whittle, fu2019towards} use Q-learning algorithm to estimate Whittle index as time evolves in finite-state restless bandits.
+Moreover, the work of \citep{nakhleh2021neurwin} uses deep reinforcement learning framework to estimate Whittle indices of the arms with large state space or convoluted transition kernel, assuming a notion of strong indexability.
+For learning aspect, \reviewedFirstRev{the work of \citep{gibson2021novel} shows as to learn Whittle index in non-discounted case by maintaining two Q-functions, updating them using Q-learning algorithm, and deducing Whittle index from them when needed.
 The way that Whittle indices are computed is very close to our work but less efficient than our algorithm since the authors are more interested in learning the index. }

 \textbf{Contributions.} In this paper, we investigate Whittle index computation in restless multi-armed bandit problems and present four main contributions.